dansman805/gm0/source/docs/software/vision.rst

-Computer Vision
+computew vision
 ===============

-Computer vision is the process of using computers to understand digital images, such as photographs and videos.
-Computer vision offers object detection which is commonly needed in FTC.
+c-computew vision i-is the pwocess of using computews t-to undewstand digitaw images, o.O s-such as photogwaphs and videos. ( ͡o ω ͡o ) c-computew vision offews object detection which is c-commonwy nyeeded in ftc. (˘ω˘)

-Currently, there are 3 commonly used forms of computer vision: TensorFlow Lite, Vuforia, and EasyOpenCV.
+cuwwentwy, òωó t-thewe awe 3 c-commonwy used f-fowms of computew vision: tensowfwow wite, rawr x3 vufowia, (U ᵕ U❁) and easyopencv.
+(U ᵕ U❁)

-Officially Supported Solutions
+officiawwy suppowted sowutions
 ------------------------------

-TensorFlow
+t-tensowfwow
 ^^^^^^^^^^

-TensorFlow is Google’s machine learning technology, which can be trained to detect objects.
-The FTC SDK uses TensorFlow Lite, which is a lightweight version of Google’s TensorFlow designed to run on mobile devices.
-Along with Android Studio and OnBot support, TensorFlow has block support which makes it a good choice for most teams.
+tensowfwow is googwe’s machine weawning technowogy, σωσ w-which can be twained t-to detect objects. >w< the ftc s-sdk uses tensowfwow wite, (U ᵕ U❁) which is a wightweight vewsion of googwe’s t-tensowfwow designed to wun o-on mobiwe devices. ʘwʘ a-awong with a-andwoid studio a-and onbot suppowt, (˘ω˘) tensowfwow has b-bwock suppowt which makes it a good choice fow m-most teams. -.-

-Sample OpModes for TensorFlow being used for mineral detection (Rover Ruckus) can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Blocks-Sample-TensorFlow-Object-Detection-Op-Mode>`__ (Blocks), and a Java example can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Java-Sample-TensorFlow-Object-Detection-Op-Mode>`_.
+sampwe o-opmodes fow t-tensowfwow being used fow minewaw detection (wovew wuckus) can b-be found `hewe <https://github.com/ftctechnh/ftc_app/wiki/bwocks-sampwe-tensowfwow-object-detection-op-mode>`__ (bwocks), (///ˬ///✿) and a j-java exampwe can be found `hewe <https://github.com/ftctechnh/ftc_app/wiki/java-sampwe-tensowfwow-object-detection-op-mode>`_. (˘ω˘)

-Vuforia
+vufowia
 ^^^^^^^

-Vuforia is an augmented reality software built for mobile devices and can track 3d objects in real-time.
-Vuforia is known for its great image detection, as FTC vision targets are designed with Vuforia in mind.
-Vuforia also offers localization.
-Vuforia is supported in OnBot Java, Android Studio, and Blocks.
+vufowia is an augmented weawity s-softwawe buiwt fow mobiwe devices and can twack 3d o-objects in weaw-time. o.O vufowia is known fow its g-gweat image detection, a-as ftc v-vision tawgets awe designed with vufowia in mind. (⑅˘꒳˘) vufowia awso offews wocawization.
+(U ᵕ U❁) vufowia is suppowted in onbot j-java, >w< andwoid s-studio, (///ˬ///✿) and bwocks. -.-

-You can find Vuforia Java samples in the FTC `here <https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/ConceptVuMarkIdentification.java>`__, and find a blocks guide `here <https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Identifying-Vuforia-VuMarks>`__.
+y-you can find v-vufowia java s-sampwes in the ftc `hewe <https://github.com/fiwst-tech-chawwenge/ftcwobotcontwowwew/bwob/mastew/ftcwobotcontwowwew/swc/main/java/owg/fiwstinspiwes/ftc/wobotcontwowwew/extewnaw/sampwes/conceptvumawkidentification.java>`__, ʘwʘ and f-find a bwocks guide `hewe <https://github.com/fiwst-tech-chawwenge/skystone/wiki/identifying-vufowia-vumawks>`__. ʘwʘ

-EasyOpenCV
+easyopencv
 ----------

-EasyOpenCV is an easy way to use openCV with the FTC SDK.
-EasyOpenCV is the most powerful form of computer vision, but it is also the hardest to use.
-It is also the only vision software here that is NOT built into the SDK and only supports Android Studio.
-Therefore, we can only recommend EasyOpenCV to more advanced teams.
+e-easyopencv is an easy w-way to use opencv with the ftc s-sdk.
+UwU easyopencv i-is the most powewfuw fowm of computew vision, (⑅˘꒳˘) but it is awso the h-hawdest to use. òωó it is awso the onwy vision softwawe h-hewe that is nyot buiwt into the sdk and onwy suppowts andwoid s-studio. rawr x3 thewefowe, we can o-onwy wecommend easyopencv t-to mowe a-advanced teams. σωσ

-You can learn more about EasyOpenCV `here <https://github.com/OpenFTC/EasyOpenCV>`__.
-Examples can be found `here <https://github.com/OpenFTC/EasyOpenCV/tree/master/examples/src/main/java/org/openftc/easyopencv/examples>`__.
+y-you can weawn mowe about easyopencv `hewe <https://github.com/openftc/easyopencv>`__.
+UwU e-exampwes c-can be found `hewe <https://github.com/openftc/easyopencv/twee/mastew/exampwes/swc/main/java/owg/openftc/easyopencv/exampwes>`__. òωó

-EasyOpenCV Simulator
+e-easyopencv simuwatow
 ^^^^^^^^^^^^^^^^^^^^

-EasyOpenCV Simulator is a straightforward way to test your pipelines directly on your computer.
-It supports Windows, macOS, and Linux, and simulates a portion of the FTC SDK structure, allowing you to copy and paste pipelines.
+e-easyopencv simuwatow is a stwaightfowwawd way to t-test youw pipewines d-diwectwy on youw computew. σωσ i-it suppowts windows, o.O macos, o.O and w-winux, o.O and simuwates a-a powtion of the ftc sdk stwuctuwe, rawr x3 a-awwowing y-you to copy and p-paste pipewines. σωσ

-You can find EasyOpenCV Simulator `here <https://github.com/serivesmejia/EOCV-Sim>`__.
+you can find e-easyopencv simuwatow `hewe <https://github.com/sewivesmejia/eocv-sim>`__. >w<

-Scrcpy
+scwcpy
 ------

-Scrcpy is an easy way to display and control Android devices connected over USB.
-It supports Linux, Windows, and macOS, offers low latency, requires low resources, and has great performance.
-It is extremely useful for debugging vision code on a Control Hub, as it will enable you to see the camera output in near real time.
-It can also be used with a robot controller phone, however the camera output can be seen on the phone's screen.
+s-scwcpy i-is an easy way t-to dispway and contwow andwoid d-devices connected o-ovew usb.
+OwO it suppowts winux, rawr x3 windows, >w< a-and macos, OwO o-offews wow watency, UwU w-wequiwes w-wow wesouwces, UwU and h-has gweat pewfowmance.
+(U ﹏ U) it is extwemewy usefuw f-fow debugging vision code on a c-contwow hub, (⑅˘꒳˘) as it wiww enabwe you to see the camewa output in nyeaw weaw time. ( ͡o ω ͡o ) it can awso be used with a wobot c-contwowwew phone, ( ͡o ω ͡o ) h-howevew the camewa output can be seen on the p-phone's scween. -.-

-You can find scrcpy `here <https://github.com/Genymobile/scrcpy>`__.
+y-you can find scwcpy `hewe <https://github.com/genymobiwe/scwcpy>`__. (⑅˘꒳˘)